 It is important to note that face coverings should not be used as a substitute for physical distancing.
 Whilst wearing a face covering you should still physically distance yourself from other people whenever possible.

-If you would like to make your own face covering but are unsure of how to do this, please follow this link here.
+If you would like to make your own face covering but are unsure of how to do this, view the UK Government guidance on how to make a cloth face covering.